Driving with a Suspended License – HTO

 When examining a DWLS as an HTO case, it's important to scrutinize each and every so-called "conviction" that created the habitual traffic offender suspension.
 Recent court opinions have held that certain out of state convictions cannot be used against a driver, nor can another state's habitual status support a Florida charge.
 For more details on these out-of-state issues, see my article "Out of State Habitual Offender Cannot Support Florida DWLS as an HTO" (I know, not the catchiest title, but informative at least...).

-A felony charge of Driving While License Suspended as a Habitual Traffic Offender (HTO) has a few interesting quirks to look out for when defending these allegations.
-For example, what happens to a person charged with this felony who has never actually had a drivers license?
-Florida's DMV will issue an HTO 5 year suspension to anyone caught driving without a license three times in a five year period.
-But, doesn't it seem weird to get a "suspended" license charge when there was never any license to suspend in the first place!
-Actually, having never had a license issued can be a defense to a felony DWLS as an HTO charge, though the misdemeanor DWLS crimes do not have such a defense (don't ask me why, ask the legislature that wrote these laws...).
-The reason for this is found within Florida Statute 322.34(5), which states that "any person whose driver's license has been revoked" as a habitual traffic offender commits the felony offense.
+There are a few drivers out there who have never bothered to, ever, get a license.
+In some odd way, this is good news if you've been charged with Driving While License Suspended as a Habitual Traffic Offender.
+Because, even though the DMV can issue a 5 year HTO suspension to any person caught driving without a license three times, the felony crime of driving while license revoked as an HTO doesn't apply to folks who have never had a license to be revoked.
+Weird, right?
+Florida Statute 322.34(5) clearly states that "any person whose driver's license has been revoked" as a habitual traffic offender commits the felony offense.
 The misdemeanor offense of DWLS includes language for persons without a license, but the felony only includes persons whose license has been "revoked".
 If you want more details on how this defense plays out, read my article entitled "Felony Driving While License Suspended Overturned".

 DWLS AS A HABITUAL TRAFFIC OFFENDER: FELONY, OR MISDEMEANOR?

-A felony driving while license suspended as a habitual traffic offender cannot be sustained if the underlying HTO suspension is comprised of driving while license suspended charges arising from purely financial obligations.
+A felony driving while license revoked as a habitual traffic offender cannot be sustained if the underlying HTO suspension is comprised of driving while license suspended charges arising from purely financial obligations.
+If your license revocation is purely financial, you'll get a misdemeanor instead of a felony.
 These financial obligations include failing to pay child support and failing to pay a civil fine.
 In such cases, the felony charge will be reduced to a first degree misdemeanor.
 In order to get a felony HTO charge reduced to a misdemeanor, all three underlying HTO suspensions must be for financial reasons.
 For example, in one Florida case, a driver attempted to dismiss her felony HTO charge because her suspension was based on one DUI and two financial driving while license suspended charges.
 The appeals court found that, because only two of the three suspension cases involved financial reasons, the felony charge was appropriate--motion denied.
 Wyrick v.
 State, 50 So.3d 674 (Fla.
 5th DCA 2010).
 (Some of the laws on this type of charge have changed, so be sure to call me if you have any questions)

 Of course, there are many forms of Driving While License Suspended, such as the simple traffic citation mentioned above, but also a criminal misdemeanor offense of Driving While License Suspended With Knowledge, and the felony offenses of Driving While License Suspended With Two Priors or Driving While License Suspended as a Habitual Traffic Offender (HTO).
 The laws now have changed regarding the felony DWLS as HTO, as it is no longer a felony to drive as an HTO if all of the underlying suspensions are due to financial reasons.